-A few decades ago, receiving a laser hair removal treatment would've been rather risky for a woman of color.
-Lasers weren't made with melanin in mind and, therefore, were safest for individuals with fair skin and dark hair follicles.
+A few decades ago, receiving a laser hair removal treatment would have been rather risky for a person of color.
+These lasers weren't made with darker skin tones in mind, and therefore, were safest for individuals with fair skin and dark hair follicles.
 The main disconnect was that the lasers did not properly distinguish hair follicles and skin pigment, so those with dark skin could run the risk of severe burns, scarring, discoloration, and more.

 The Best Laser for Dark Skin

-Risks Every Dark-Skinned Woman Should Know
+Risks Every Dark-Skinned Person Should Know